amandaag39/sinatra-mini-project/README.md

-# space_picture_of_the_day

-This is a simple interface that displays a beautiful image sourced from NASA of a their chosen daily subject. <br>
-You can also find the day's date and the title of the image below it.
+# Inspiration of the Day

+---

+This is an app designed to inspire your day.

+Reload it everyday to see a beautiful, new image of space scenery.

+Reload it anytime to generate an inspirational, quote from a stoic philosopher.

+You can reload the page traditionally or by clicking the top banner text.